Time Isn't Linear (At Least, Not Anymore)

 Hours blur, days collapse, memories fold in on each other like the laminated brioche we serve at work.
 I have to find weird little anchors just to keep from drifting off in the riptide.

 Other times it’s the routines I make that probably look ridiculous to anyone else.
 Lighting the same candle at night (lavender again, yes!).
-Letting my tea go cold because I’m drinking it too slowly.
+Letting my tea go cold because I’m drinking it too slowly, then adding extra honey and heating it up again.
 Touching the leaves of the plant in my kitchen and talking to it like I’m checking in on a friend.
-These small things remind me: I’m still here.
-My body’s in the room, breathing.
-That counts.
+These small things remind me: I’m still here, my body’s in the room, breathing, and sometimes that’s all that counts.

 And when the past or the future starts screaming louder than the present, I lean on whatever grounds me.
-A heavy blanket.
-A weighted eye mask.
-The feeling of my own hands pressed together.
-It’s not really profound or all that original.
-But it helps to tell my brain: we’re safe right now.
+A heavy blanket, a weighted eye mask, the feeling of my own hands pressed together, a cold shower, or I start naming things in the room with me.
+It’s not really profound or all that original, but it helps to tell my brain: we’re safe right now.

 And sometimes that’s the only lifeline I need.